chaorrupted/sql-injection-scanner/README.md

 ## please note

-that this tool is far from complete, and false positive/negatives are quite common.
+that this tool is far from complete and false positive/negatives are quite common.